My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 I once used it to turn a Brett Niles photo of me doing my Jump Master thing into a sketch.
 This photo had been stolen from my website, turned into "Art," that the "Artist" was selling at his online Military Art Store.

-Brett had recently died, another victim of the plaque decimating our particular species, so I took a real exception to this property infringement.
+Brett, an amazing Photographer, had recently taken his own life, another victim of the plague decimating our particular species, so I took a real exception to this property infringement.
+I contacted this asshole but never heard back.

 I took Brett's photo, turned it black and white, adjusted it to look better than this guy's version, and used Sketch Guru to make it look like a sketch.